 Qualified students enrolled in, but not yet graduated from high school may enroll in Penn State credit courses as non-degree students.
 They may not enroll as provisional students.
-Senate Policy 14-00 Limitations to Enrollment as a Non-degree Student is a governing policy for all non-degree students seeking Residential Education, World Campus, and Continuing Education enrollment.
+Senate Policy 14-00 Nondegree Student Classification and Course Enrollment is a governing policy for all non-degree students seeking Residential Education, World Campus, and Continuing Education enrollment.
 Admitted high school students must maintain concurrent student status in their school district and continue to make progress toward completion of the credits necessary for a high school diploma.

 Enrollment is normally limited to eight credits per semester.
 Exceptions require approval by the University Special Committee on High School Admissions, which includes three members: a member of the University Faculty Senate appointed by the Senate Chair, a member of the Office of Undergraduate Admissions appointed by the Director of Undergraduate Admissions, and a member of the Office of Undergraduate Education appointed by the Vice President and Dean for Undergraduate Education.
 Requests for a maximum credit exception should include a rationale and compelling evidence that the student is prepared to undertake a course load of more than eight credits.